lan-party/BCIWiki/CONTRIBUTING.md

 - *Founders & Startup Teams* - data entry, content corrections

 ## Passive and active resource collection
 One of the primary ways people give back to the wiki is by sharing web links and creating wiki pages to catalog them.
 If you're someone who's interested in the topic of brain-computer interfaces, you likely already run into references and links to all sorts of resources that would fit in perfectly on the wiki.
-Passively finding things like new neurotech startups, neuroscience research papers, datasets, YouTube channels, and more could be a great way to help out in the pursuit of keeping BCIWiki updated.
+Passively finding things like new neurotech startups, neuroscience research papers, datasets, YouTube channels, and more can be a great way to help out in the pursuit of keeping BCIWiki updated.

 For taking a more active approach to online research, we'd recommend starting your search on social media or news platforms like LinkedIn, Reddit, Crunchbase, and Facebook.
 A few keywords that might be helpful in your search could be terms like "brain-computer interface" "neurotechnology", "EEG", "fMRI", or "deep brain stimulation".